executablebooks/sphinx-thebe/docs/configure.md

 If you'd like to include outputs in the *static* version of your page, and only overwrite them once the user has run that Thebelab cell, you can configure `sphinx-thebelab` to detect and keep the outputs associated with some code.
-To do so, use the `selector-output` configuration.
+To do so, use the `selector_output` configuration.
 This is a selector that is searched for *within* any items discovered by `selector`.
 If an output is found, it will be placed just after the code and Thebelab will detect it.